qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_road_graph.rst

 * Highlights roads directions (this is slow and used mainly for debug purposes and for the settings testing).

-As a roads layer, you can use any polyline vector layer in any |qg|-supported format.
+As a roads layer, you can use any polyline vector layer in any QGIS-supported format.
 Two lines with a common point are considered connected.
 Please note, it is required to use layer CRS as project CRS while editing a roads layer.
 This is due to the fact that recalculation of the coordinates between different CRSs